BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

         false,
     ).await;

-   // We dont have to pass in accounts, but if you want to customise accounts you can do it like this.
+   // You don't have to pass in accounts, but if you want to customise accounts you can do it like this.
    // Any account you use in a backtest will be automatically created if you do not pass it in here. let mut account_info = AccountSetup {
       account_id: "123".to_string(),